Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 readings on each axis.
 To do this, you must first choose one axis and then rotate your MicronetToNMEA device until this axis is aligned with earth’s magnetic field vector.
-You should see the corresponding reading on the first line maximum (or minimum), while the two others are zero or close to zero.
+You should see the corresponding reading on the first line maximum (or minimum).
 You must repeat this operation a second time for the same axis but for opposite values (i.e. you must minimize the reading).
 Each time you reach the maximized/minimized value, you don’t need to do anything, MicronetToNMEA will memorize the min/max values for each axis.

 Note that the magnetic field vector is pointing more or less to the north, but not horizontally, it is pointing somewhat down to earth in